alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/1 Core and infrastructure code.md

 #### Rule no 1: No dependencies on external systems.

-Core code doesn’t directly depend on external systems, nor does it depend on code written for interacting with external system.
+- Core code doesn’t directly depend on external systems, nor does it depend on code written for interacting with external system.
-External systems - database, some remote web service, the system’s clock, the file system, and so on.
+- External systems - database, some remote web service, the system’s clock, the file system, and so on.
-Core code should be able to run without these external dependencies.
+- Core code should be able to run without these external dependencies.
-When code follows the first rule, it means you can run it in complete isolation.
+- When code follows the first rule, it means you can run it in complete isolation.
-Isolation is great for testability.
+- Isolation is great for testability.
-Abstraction is the go-to solution to get rid of dependencies on external systems
+- Abstraction is the go-to solution to get rid of dependencies on external systems

 #### Rule no 2: No special context needed.

-Core code doesn’t need a specific environment to run in, nor does it have dependencies that are designed to run in a specific context only.
+Core code doesn’t need a specific environment or specific context to run in.
 Exp. of dependencies on environment

 - only works at the command line php_sapi_name() !== ’cli’